Setting Up a Goal Funnel

 Each section of the funnel shows the percentage of people who continued to the next step, as well as a final funnel conversion rate at the bottom.
 The funnel conversion rate measures the percentage of people who entered the funnel and completed the final Goal.
 This metric is not the same as the main Goal Conversion Rate, which accounts for all visitors to the site.

 In this example, we can see that 1,133 people entered the cart checkout process and 682 (60%) actually completed it.
 We can also see that the largest dropoff was from the initial Cart page, where people added a class to the cart.

 To analyze why people actually dropped out, we should take a closer look at the cart process on the site.
 Was the next step not clearly labeled?
 Should there be a stronger call to action to move people ahead through the process?
 Was there a usability issue?
 Was a lengthy form potentially too intimidating?

 In addition, look at pages where people went after dropping out of the cart.
 These are listed beside each stage of the funnel.
 In this case, many people seem to be jumping back to previous stages; for instance, going from the Cart Profile back to the initial Cart page.

 Uses for Funnel Visualization

 For example, if you’re promoting a newsletter signup from a form on your blog, you can create a goal funnel measuring how many people go from the /blog/ section of your site to the conversion page.
-If you’re promoting college admissions inquiries, you could measure how many people go from the /admissions/ section of your site to complete a form asking for more information.
+For instance, promoting college admissions inquiries would mean measuring how many people go from the /admissions/ section of your site to complete a form asking for more information.